Home | About Us | Site Map | Help | Contact | Shopping Cart

 Good

 Bad.
 Not to be confused with the phrase more commonly used in the English rare book trade "extremely good," which doesn't mean extremely bad, but something closer to "of exceptional mediocrity."
 We avoid the phrase good (and for the most part, avoid books that we have to call good), unless we can honestly say the book is good.
-We’ll use "fair" sometimes, or "poor," or on rare occasions, "pissed on by rats."
+We'll use "fair" sometimes, or "poor," or on rare occasions, "pissed on by rats."
 You probably want to avoid copies in this latter category.
-Can you guess which of these two copies of Rafael Sabatini's The Sea Hawk is the "good" one?
+Of these two copies of Rafael Sabatini's The Sea Hawk one is "fine" and the other is "good."
+Can you guess which one is the "good" copy?
 Can you guess which one costs more?
-See – this collecting stuff is easy.
+See — this collecting stuff is easy.